funkichain/docs/packages/frontend/docs/tutorials/deploy-sm-using-hardhat.md

 ## Deploying the smart contract[](#deploying-the-smart-contract)

-Once your contract has been successfully compiled, you can deploy the contract to the FunkiSepolia.
+Once your contract has been successfully compiled, you can deploy the contract to the FunkiDevnet.

-To deploy the contract to the FunkiSepolia, you'll need to modify the `scripts/deploy.ts` in your project:
+To deploy the contract to the FunkiDevnet, you'll need to modify the `scripts/deploy.ts` in your project:

 ```solidity
 import { ethers } from 'hardhat';